modalitysystems/modalitysoftware-docs/twa/automation/TWA-Automation.md

 In 2021 Q3 Modality intend to ship several default adaptive card templates that make use of Microsoft Azure Logic apps and store user input/feedback/button presses/form input in the Teamwork Analytics database for further automation and reporting.

+### Adaptive Card button submission

-At this time, we do not support dynamically changing a button in adaptive cards form "submit" to "submitted" or "Thankyou" once pressed.
+At this time, we do not support dynamically changing a button in adaptive cards from "submit" to "submitted" or "Thankyou" once pressed.
 Once pressed the button will still say "submit".
 This is also coming in 2021 Q3.
+There is a code change needed to support this.

+Microsoft are also adding a native "Success" banner to adaptive cards (this does not disable or change the submit button, which requires no code change.
+The GA date for this is not clear.

 ## Unified Templating - Email Configuration - DEPRECATED FEATURE